 About Downstairs A.R.T.S.

 In our big building, we keep the youngest children (22 months – 3.75 years) downstairs, in bright intimate classrooms, close to the bathroom.
 We recommend that the very youngest students begin by coming two half days per week.
-A very active youngster of 2 1/2 who loves coming to school can come four mornings or afternoons if you feel he/she is ready.
+A very active youngster of 2 1/2 who loves coming to school can come four mornings if you feel he/she is ready.

 Every day your child comes to the Academy will be a familiar cycle of classes and teachers, as he/she progresses through art, creative movement, music and physical fitness activities.
 Teachers who are trained specialists direct each classroom.

 If your child is 3 1/2 by September 1st you may choose to add Montessori/Science day as a third day, for your two-day student, or perhaps as a fifth day for your four-day scholar.
 When you add the Montessori/Science day, your 3 1/2 – 3.75 year old experiences a change in the regular cycle.
 On Montessori/Science day the entire upstairs space has a rich variety of hands-on activities and materials for the children to choose.
 Your 3 1/2 – 3.75 year old is joined by older children from Upstairs at the Academy and begins the transition from Downstairs to Upstairs, from a daily cycle to a weekly one.

 There is either an art or practical life experience available each day.
 Our projects are very open-ended.
 When the children come to the art table, the teacher demonstrates a concept or technique.

 Children are given ample opportunity to manipulate and to explore the potential of the materials.
 The emphasis is on enjoying the process and expanding a child’s understanding rather than on the finished product.